toptensoftware/flashy/readme.md

 ## Manually Running Flashy

-A typical command line to reboot the device, flash an image and start monitoring the serial port looks like this:
+A typical command line to reboot the device, flash an image and start monitoring looks like this:

 ```
 flashy kernel.hex /dev/ttyS3 --flashBaud:1000000 --reboot:yourmagicstring --monitor